 Students are assigned to neighborhood elementary schools according to home addresses.
 The district determines the boundaries for each neighborhood school.
 To find the elementary school assignment for a specific address, use our Interactive Cropper Map System in School Finder.

 Most neighborhood schools are Community Learning Centers with partnerships to provide necessary support services to ensure academic achievement for all students.

-Like a magnet attracts iron, Cincinnati Public Schools’ magnet elementary schools attract students to programs aimed at students' different interests and learning styles.
+Cincinnati Public Schools’ magnet elementary schools offer programs aimed at students' different interests and learning styles.